SovereignCloudStack/standards/Standards/scs-XXXX-vN-Availability-Zones-Standard.md

 Having Availability Zones gives customers the possibility to let another virtual machine as a backup run within another Availability Zone.

 Customers will expect that in case of the failure of one Availability Zone all other AZs are still available.
-The highest possible failure safety here is achieved, when Availability Zones for Compute are used for different fire Zones.
+The highest possible failure safety here is achieved, when Availability Zones for Compute are used for different fire zones.

 When the BSI recommendations are followed, there should already be redundancy in power lines, internet connection and cooling.
 An outage of one of these physical resources will not affect the compute host and its resources for more than a minimal timeframe.